Last Man Standing (American TV series)

-Last Man Standing is an American sitcom created by Jack Burditt for ABC, later airing on Fox, that ran from October 11, 2011, to May 20, 2021.
-The show starred Tim Allen as an executive at a sporting goods store chain headquartered in Denver, Colorado, who is a married father of three daughters and a grandfather to his eldest daughter's son.
+Last Man Standing is an American sitcom created by Jack Burditt.
+It aired from October 11, 2011, to March 31, 2017, on ABC, and then again from September 28, 2018, to May 20, 2021, on Fox.
+The show stars Tim Allen as an executive at a sporting goods store chain headquartered in Denver, Colorado, who is a married father of three daughters and a grandfather to his eldest daughter's son.
 Last Man Standing was a joint production by 21 Laps-Adelstein Productions, NestEgg Productions, and 20th Television.

-The series originally ran on ABC from 2011 to 2017 for six seasons, and entered syndication in 2015.
-Despite being ABC's second-highest rated sitcom for the 2016–17 season, the network declined to renew Last Man Standing for a seventh season amid controversy, causing fans to petition for its renewal.
-The following year, Fox announced it had picked up the show for a seventh season, which premiered on September 28, 2018.

-In May 2020, Fox renewed the series for a ninth and final season, which premiered on January 3, 2021.
-The series concluded after 194 episodes on May 20, 2021.
-The series runs in syndication on CMT, NewsNation (formerly WGN America) and Up TV.
+Last Man Standing originally ran on ABC from 2011 to 2017 for six seasons, and entered syndication in 2015.
+ABC did not renew Last Man Standing for a seventh season in May 2017, amid controversy.
+In 2018, Fox announced it had picked up the show for a seventh season, which premiered on September 28, 2018.
+In May 2020, Fox renewed the series for a ninth and final season, which premiered on January 3, 2021, and aired through May 20, 2021.

 Premise

-The series follows Mike Baxter, a senior executive and director of marketing for an outdoor sporting goods store chain based in Denver, Colorado.
+The series follows Mike Baxter, a senior executive and director of marketing for the Outdoor Man sporting goods store chain based in Denver, Colorado.
 His home life is initially filled with his wife and three daughters (hence the "last man" in the show's title), along with a grandson.
 His life later extends to the young men who are married to or dating his daughters.